ecm85/GtR/README.md

   * For example, if you want standard size cards (Poker card sized, used for MTG and tons of other games) you will want the images to be 2.5" by 3.5".
   * For the printer, PrintPlayGames (https://www.printplaygames.com/) takes the cards in sheets of 18 cards, where other sites like Gamecrafter take them as individual cards.
 * Step 2: Download the latest release of the app.
+  * If on OSX, make sure to unzip from the terminal (using the 'unzip' command).
+  * You will need to see the actual folder structure inside the unzipped files.
+    * If you are on OSX and unzip with finder, you may just have a bunch of files with Images\ as the start of the filename.
+This will not work.
 * Step 3: Install the fonts included in the release.
   * NeuzeitGro-RegModified.ttf
   * NeuzeitGro-Bol.ttf